Key Takeaways

 The easiest cheeses to ship are firm cheeses like parmesan or asiago.

-As alluded to earlier, softer cheeses require more attention to their insulation and cooling.
+Softer cheeses require more attention to their insulation and cooling.
 Fresh cheeses cannot be shipped without optimal refrigeration or short travel times.

 As such, the recommended temperature to ship cheese is 35° F and below, as few situations warrant any variation in this shipping temperature range.